Dienes16/RunFunge/readme.txt

 t	Turn Around: Move to opposite direction w	Compare: Pops B and A, acts like [ if A < B, acts like ] if A > B, keep direction if a = b (borrowed from Funge-98) c	Clear: Clears the whole stack
-ง	Constant Random: When IP reaches a 'ง', it is randomly replaced by either <, >, ^, or v s	Swap Stack: Switches the active stack (there are 2 stacks) S	Stack Size: Pushes the number of elements in the stack (not counting the new one it pushes) ;	Swap Stack Top: Pops a value from the active stack and pushes it on the inactive stack
+ยง	Constant Random: When IP reaches a 'ยง', it is randomly replaced by either <, >, ^, or v s	Swap Stack: Switches the active stack (there are 2 stacks) S	Stack Size: Pushes the number of elements in the stack (not counting the new one it pushes) ;	Swap Stack Top: Pops a value from the active stack and pushes it on the inactive stack